apache/www-site/content/foundation/faq.md

 The ASF discourages this because it is detrimental to the long-term health of a project community to continually call attention to the individuals and/or organizations that originally created the project.

 If it is necessary to highlight individuals and companies who founded a project that is now under the ASF’s stewardship, they may be referred to as "original creator of Apache Project Name" or "original developer of Apache Project Name."

+Usage guidelines:

+* If the claim is accurate, for the first two years after the open source project becomes a Top Level Project it is acceptable to use the following terms on your marketing materials: creator(s); original creator(s); original developer(s).
+* If your project is two years or older, ASF Marketing & Publicity will no longer approve those or similar terms in timely materials such as press releases; however, the terms may still appear in historical materials such as your website’s About page or Wikipedia.